 On December 6, 2016, the Company was granted a tax holiday ("Tax Holiday") with an effective date of January 30, 2017.
 The Tax Holiday provides Semtech (International) AG with a 70% reduction to the Swiss Cantonal tax rate, bringing the statutory Swiss Cantonal tax rate down from 12.56% to 3.77%.
 The maximum benefit under this Tax Holiday is CHF 500.0 million of cumulative after tax profit, which equates to a maximum potential tax savings of CHF 44.0 million.
-The Tax Holiday is effective for five years and can be extended for an additional five years if the Company meets certain staffing targets by January 30, 2022.
+The Tax Holiday was effective for five years and could be extended for an additional five years if the Company met certain staffing targets by January 30, 2022.
+Semtech (International) AG has met these staffing guidelines, and therefore, the tax holiday is extended for an additional 5 years ending January 31, 2027.